ndr2084/pytorch-rl-scheduler/README.md

 ## 🚧 Environment Setup

-1.Please ensure that Go is installed.
+1. Please ensure that Go is installed.

 `go mod vendor` installs the dependencies required for the simulator.